• Courses

 When you define internal traffic (in the tagging settings of a Data Stream), Google Analytics 4 tracking code (activated on your site) starts adding a parameter tt=internal to every request.
 This parameter means “traffic type” a.k.a. traffic_type.

 So, in this blog post, I’ll explain how to use that traffic_type=internal parameter and exclude internal traffic in GA4.
-But if someone is debugging with GTM’s preview and debug mode, then traffic_type’s value will be different, and you would still see it in the DebugView.
+But if someone is debugging with GTM’s preview and debug mode, then traffic_type’s value will be different, and you will still see it in the DebugView.

 Warning to users of GTM server-side tagging